gpufit/Gpufit/docs/fit_model_functions.rst

     No independent variables are passed to this model function.
     Hence, the *(X,Y)* coordinates of the first data value are assumed to be (:math:`0.0, 0.0`).
-    For a fit size of *M x N* data points, the *(X,Y)* coordinates of the data are simply the corresponding 2D array indices of the data array, starting from zero.
+    The fit size is *M x M* data points (M*M=number of data points in the interface), the *(X,Y)* coordinates of the data are simply the corresponding 2D array indices of the data array, starting from zero.

 :`p_0`: amplitude